|Province||Ào mén 澳门 'bay entrance'|

 The Portuguese gave it the name 'Macau' probably after a temple to Mazu a deity of the seafarers in the area.
 A Ming temple dedicated to her, also known as A-Ma Gau Temple, is located in the south west of the main island.
 The International airport has been built on an artificial island due to the scarcity of land.
 On Taipa Island there is a popular horse racing course .
 The Fortaleza do Monte ➚ on the central high part of the island has a museum documenting the outpost's history, while the ‘Largo do Senado’, at the old heart of the city, has many colonial style buildings.
 Many of the oldest buildings are of the Portuguese style even though they now represent only 2% of the population.
 More Portuguese style buildings are dotted along the Praia Grande.
-The ruins of St. Pauls' cathedral, built by the Portuguese in baroque style is the island's most famous landmark.
+The ruins of St. Pauls' cathedral, originally built by the Portuguese in baroque style in 1580 is the island's most famous landmark.
 The cathedral was the center of Jesuit teaching in the region and at one time the largest catholic church in Asia.
 There is an old protestant cemetery with the gravestones of many Britons who succumbed to disease while trading with China.
 Macau Tower at 1,107 feet [337 meters] offers dizzying view of the whole area.

 Macau's main industries continue to be tourism and gambling.
 With major casinos like Sands Casino ➚; Casino Lisboa ➚ and Venetian Macao ➚ (the largest in the World), it generates more gambling revenue than Las Vegas ➚.
 The traditional cuisine of Macau has a Portuguese style using olive oil, almonds and saffron.
 A very cosmopolitan mix of other cuisines is available, with seafood a major constituent.